Racing Fire Systems

 Fire Event Lessons

 Lesson #1: fire systems are in place to limit YOUR exposure to fire so you can exit the car without getting burned.
 The system is there to get you out of the car and not necessarily to put out the fire.
 Proper placement of nozzles is key to not wasting the suppressant material when it could be used to save your butt.
 It is not to save your car, although that may be a happy ending.

 Lesson #2: there is never a guarantee that any fire system will fully extinguish a fire.
 Don't assume that you pull a handle and the fire goes out.
-Fires need three things - oxygen, ignition source (heat), and a fuel source.
+Fire needs three things - oxygen, ignition source (heat), and a fuel source.
 If all three exist there will be flame.
 Fire suppressants attack one or two of those only for as long as there is suppressant available.

 Lesson #3: spending more does get you more features and performance.
 You can get a low-cost fire system that will meet requirements.
 But spending more does have benefits in terms of performance, after-effects, and weight.
 We get into the material details below but as an example, a Novec suppressant costs more but has huge upsides compared to other materials.

-Lesson #4: have and practice a fire evacuation drill.
+Lesson #5: have and practice a fire evacuation drill with your driving gear (minimum a helmet).
 Most important is to be mentally prepared in the event of a fire.
 Pull off the track and stop the car safely, turn off the power, activate the fire system, undo your belts, release your nets, and get the Hell out of there.
 The requirement for professional series is 15 seconds from start to finish - can you beat that?
-Practice this - and practice some more - so it becomes automatic for you in a time of emergency.
+Practice this with stress in mind - and practice some more - so it becomes automatic for you in a time of emergency.